What Causes Skin Pigmentation to Change?

-The sun is the most well known cause of changes in pigmentation and the sun’s effects are experienced by almost everyone.
-In the short term, the sun gives a gorgeous tan and cute freckles, but the long term effects are less satisfactory.
+Sun exposure is the primary cause of pigmentation alteration.
+Unless you live underground, you can’t escape the rays of our closest star, nor would you want to.
+The sun provides us with much needed Vitamin D, which is absorbed through the skin and helps maintain the health of the skeletal system, various organs, and cell cycles.
+In small doses, the sun produces a gorgeous tan and cute freckles, but the long-term effects are less desirable.
 Sun exposure can cause the development of dark spots and keratosis, which can develop into skin cancer.
-As 80% of instances of skin cancer appear on the face, head or neck, skin cancer has serious implications for both your health and your appearance.
+A staggering 80% of instances of skin cancer appear on the face, head or neck; these are the exact areas that endure the most sun exposure.
+Skin cancer has serious implications for both your health and your appearance.

-In addition to sun exposure and skin damage, there are a several disorders that can cause changes in the pigmentation of the skin, either permanently or temporarily.
-In some cases the condition causes no greater problem than the changes in the color of the skin, but in others changes in skin color could indicate a deeper health problem.
+In addition to sun exposure and skin damage, there are several disorders that can cause changes in the pigmentation of our skin, either permanently or temporarily.
+Some afflictions only affect your skin tone, but other changes in pigmentation are warning signs of a more insidious health issue.
+The skin is the largest organ in the human body; when it speaks, you should listen.
 Contact a doctor if you experience any unusual, unexpected, or unexplained changes in the pigmentation of your skin.

-Melasma, also sometimes called chloasma, is a common cause of hyperpigmentation in pregnant women that is caused by the changes in hormone levels associated with pregnancy.
-Melasma is characterized by the development of brown splotches on the skin, particularly in the facial area.
-For some women these spots fade after pregnancy, but for other the change in pigmentation is permanent.
+Pregnant women undergo massive hormonal changes that often manifest themselves in skin tone transformations.
+This “mask of pregnancy” is clinically known as Melasma, aka chloasma.
+It’s a hyperpigmentation of the skin characterized by the development of brown epidermal splotches, particularly in the facial area.
+For some women these spots fade after pregnancy, but for others, the change in pigmentation is permanent.
 Men can also experience Melasma, though it is much less common for men than women.
 The condition can be treated with prescription creams or cosmetic treatments.
-Sun exposure can worsen this condition, so those who experience it should exercise extra caution to protect themselves from the sun.
+Sun exposure can exacerbate this condition, so those who experience it should exercise extra precaution to avoid overexposure to UV rays.

-Addison’s disease, a disorder characterized by underactivity of the adrenal gland, is a rare but possible cause of hyperpigmentation.
-This disease is a serious health condition that can lead to impaired kidney function and dangerously low blood pressure, but with treatment most people with Addison’s disease are able to live a normal life.
-Addison’s disease affects only 1 in 100,000 people, but can affect men or women of any age.
+Addison’s disease, a disorder characterized by an underactive adrenal gland, is another (yet more rare) cause of hyperpigmentation.
+This disease is a serious health condition that can lead to impaired kidney function and dangerously low blood pressure.
+With proper treatment, however, most people with Addison’s disease are able to live a normal life.
+Addison’s disease affects only 1 in 100,000 people, but can strike at any age.
 One side effect of Addison’s disease is the development of dark splotches and freckles.
 These can appear anywhere on the body, including the gums, but are most common on places that get frequent sun exposure, like the face and hands.

-Vitiligo is distinct from the other disorders discussed here in that it causes hypopigmentation, or the loss of pigmentation, rather than hyperpigmentation.
-Vitiligo causes white patches to appear across the body, including on the face, due to damage to the pigment producing cells.
+Vitiligo is distinct from the aforementioned disorders in that it causes hypopigmentation, or the loss of pigmentation, rather than hyperpigmentation.
+Vitiligo is an autoimmune disease that causes white patches to appear across the body and/or face due to damage to the pigment-producing cells.
 Vitiligo cannot be cured, but the spots can be treated with laser treatments and corticosteroid creams.

 Correcting Pigmentation Changes